-The following maps illustrate Midland County and Region G and the state of Michigan.
+The following maps illustrate Midland County and the East Central Michigan Region.

 This section of the report evaluates key demographic characteristics for Midland County.
 Demographic comparisons provide insights into the human composition of housing markets.
 It should be noted that some total numbers and percentages may not match the totals within or between tables/graphs in this section due to rounding.